WebDataConsulting/billing/README.md

 Java and grails executables should be in your classpath.

+Copy the jbilling properties file from the src directory to the root of the project

+<pre><code>cp ./src/java/jbilling.properties .</code></pre>

 Run the grails `compile` target to compile the jBilling source code, then run the `prepare-test` target to load the reference database and prepare all the required resources.

 <pre><code>